psantwani/Daily-Coding/README.md

 **Uber**

-[DCP2](src/com/piyush/dcp/uber/DCP2.java) -Given an array of integers, return a new array such that each element at index i of the new array is the product of all the numbers in the original array except the one at i.
+[DCP2](src/com/piyush/dcp/uber/DCP2.java) - Given an array of integers, return a new array such that each element at index i of the new array is the product of all the numbers in the original array except the one at i.
+[DCP293](src/com/piyush/dcp/uber/DCP293.java) - Pyramid form (increasing then decreasing) consecutive array using reduce operations.

 **Miscellaneous**